 Digitized documents are now beginning to reduce the mountain of paper that accompanies shipments.
 One test of logistics digitalization, including digitized documents, reduced the usual 2-week border clearance to one day – an extraordinary improvement.

 The logistics sector isn’t the only one seizing the opportunity for more efficient paper management.
-Government agencies, healthcare, public safety, and the legal system are all benefiting from document imaging, or digitization – converting paper documents to digital ones.
+Government agencies, healthcare, public safety, and the legal system are all benefiting from document digitization, or digitization – converting paper documents to digital ones.
 Digitization creates “smart documents:” a database of secure, searchable digital documents accessible from anywhere.

 Digitization speeds up operations in two ways: